Professional Disciplinary Applications at SACAT

 Applications can be made to SACAT when it is alleged that certain professionals act in a way that requires disciplinary action to be taken against them.
 This may include when it is alleged that the professional has acted unlawfully, improperly, negligently or unfairly in the course of their work.

-On Thursday 4 October 2018 SACAT will be conferred jurisdiction under the following Acts:
+SACAT is currently conferred jurisdiction under the following Acts:

 - Conveyancers Act 1994